UKHSA-Internal/coronavirus-dashboard-metadata/modals/cumCasesByPublishDate.md

 ### Cumulative number of cases

-Total number of people with a positive COVID-19 virus test reported up to {date}.
+Total number of people with a positive COVID-19 virus test (either lab-reported or lateral flow device) reported up to {date}.

 {inc:base/cases.md|modals}